Nanodiamond: Production methods

+Other than explosions, methods of production include hydrothermal synthesis, ion bombardment, laser heating, microwave plasma chemical vapor deposition techniques, ultrasound synthesis, and electrochemical synthesis.
+In addition, high-yield synthesis of fluorescent nanodiamonds can be achieved by grinding electron-irradiated cubic crystalline diamond obtained from nitrogen-containing or nitrogen-free carbon precursors.
+Another method is the decomposition of graphitic C3N4 under high pressure and high temperature which yields large quantities of high purity diamond nanoparticles.
+Nanodiamonds are also formed by dissociation of ethanol vapour. and via ultrafast laser filamentation in ethanol.

 Potential applications

-The N-V center defect consists of a nitrogen atom in place of a carbon atom next to a vacancy (empty space instead of an atom) within the diamond’s lattice structure.
+The N-V center defect consists of a nitrogen atom in place of a carbon atom next to a vacancy (empty space instead of an atom) within the diamond's lattice structure.
 Recent advances (up to 2019) in the field of nanodiamonds in quantum sensing applications using NVs have been summarized in the following review.

 Applying a microwave pulse to such a defect switches the direction of its electron spin.
 Applying a series of such pulses (Walsh decoupling sequences) causes them to act as filters.
 Varying the number of pulses in a series switched the spin direction a different number of times.
 They efficiently extract spectral coefficients while suppressing decoherence, thus improving sensitivity.
 Signal-processing techniques were used to reconstruct the entire magnetic field.

 The prototype used a 3 mm-diameter square diamond, but the technique can scale down to tens of nanometers.

-Micro-abrasive
+Nano-abrasive

 Nanodiamonds share the hardness and chemical stability of visible-scale diamonds, making them candidates for applications such as polishes and engine oil additives for improved lubrication.